 Fall semester placements for 2nd year students and Spring semesters placements for 1st and 2nd year students may be anywhere in the Denver/Front Range area (from south of Colorado Springs to north of Fort Collins and as far west as Evergreen and as far east as Elizabeth).
 2nd year student Summer semester placements and all 3rd year student placements and may be anywhere in the state of Colorado.

 Cinical objectives can be found on the Preceptor page on the CHA/PA Program Website.

-No. You will receive an incomplete (“I”) for a grade until your assessment is received.
-See the “Student Academic Policies & Procedures” document on the Student Resources webpage for more information.
+No. You will receive an in progress (“IP”) for a grade until your assessment is received.
+See the Grade Report section of the “Student Academic Policies & Procedures” document on the Student Resources webpage for more information.

 No. Your clinical grade is assigned by the Clinical Course Director, using feedback from preceptors, assessments, course requirements, professionalism standards and patient encounter logs.

 Preceptor Requirements for clinical placements can be found in the “Preceptor Handbook” found on the Preceptors page of the CHA/PA Program Website.
-Potential preceptors are also encouraged to contact Joyce Nieman or Janice Baker about precepting opportunities and requirements.
+Potential preceptors are also encouraged to contact the Clinical Team about precepting opportunities and requirements.